 Creating an Early Childhood Education & Development Network

 First Steps was launched following the completion of an initial network study aimed at understanding the early childhood education and development (ECED) landscape.
-The study included a survey of over 50 nonprofit agencies, libraries, and public schools to determine whether and how agencies serving young children (ages birth to 10) and their families are working together and their common challenges.
+The study included a survey of over 50 nonprofit agencies, libraries, and public schools to determine whether and how agencies serving young children (ages birth to 10) and their families were working together and their common challenges.
 Survey respondents were asked questions about their relationships with other agencies and shared insights on regional needs and challenges related to early childhood.
 Responses were used to create a visual representation of the ECED network and to spur conversation around strategies for increasing collaboration and coordination among agencies.
 Results from the Initial Network Study are available here.
 Following the results of the network survey, the CFNRV and partners hosted three regional workshops in Summer 2016.
 Participants used the survey results to develop a set of common priorities: